readwritetools/rwserve-custom-header/readme.md

    * Providing custom headers in alternative languages to advertise non-obvious features of your website.

+### Download

+The plugin module is available from <a href='https://www.npmjs.com/package/rwserve-custom-header'>NPM</a>
+.
+Before proceeding, you should already have `Node.js` and `RWSERVE` configured and tested.

+This module should be installed on your web server in a well-defined place, so that it can be discovered by `RWSERVE`.
+The standard place for public domain plugins is `/srv/rwserve-plugins`.

 <pre>
 cd /srv/rwserve-plugins
 npm install rwserve-custom-header